Workshops • Performances • Community • Inspiration

 Call For Papers

 The Call for Papers is now open.
+Alongside research and presentation formats, we also invite contributions to our Open Classroom (Learning Zone), a welcoming space for sharing real-world teaching practices, ideas, and approaches in contemporary vocal education.
 Please submit a title, format, abstract (max.
 300 words), short bio, and the relevant program pillar(s) to popvoxcon.submissions@mdw.ac.at by Monday, 20 April 2026.
 Submissions in English or German are welcome.

 Contact